 Of course, you can also organize your magazines on shelves in a conventional method.
 Some organize chronologically, especially if they collect the same magazine.
 Others organize alphabetically while still others do it by season.

-Go through them and honestly remove only the pages you need (not want), put them into an empty photo album, so you can see what each page offers.
-Organize them into categories, crafts, gardening, etc.
+For those magazines you just can't throw away, now is the time to downsize them.
+Go through them and honestly remove only the pages you need and put them into an empty photo album, so you can see what each page offers.

 I've always enjoyed home and garden magazines.
 So much so that they quickly began to pile up.
 Soon I realized I couldn't keep each and every magazine because my house just doesnt have that kind of space.